jphaugla/datastaxStreamsetsDocker/README.md

-# DataStax with Streamsets
+# Streaming from Kafka to DataStax with StreamSets
-Purpose of this project is to serve as an example for how to implement DataStax and Streamsets using docker images provided by DataStax, streamsets and open source Kafka.
+Provides a quick-start example for how to implement DataStax and Streamsets using docker images provided by DataStax, streamsets and open source Kafka.

 Four docker images  are used:
 DataStax Server, Kafka, zookeeper, and Streamsets data collector.